New and Returning Organization Treasurers:

 When renting a tent for your organization’s event, a contract with proof of insurance is required unless the vendor is Best Event Rentals.

 For off-campus events, your organization should still hand out tickets in order to verify funds collected.
-These tickets can be handmade or pre-made (from an office supply store).
 You are not required to collect the Impact Fee, regardless of the admission fee.

 Student organizations are not generally required to collect sales tax for sales generated by projects, provided that the sales are isolated and non-recurring.
 This means the project would occur no more than three times, and no longer than seven consecutive days in one calendar year.
 Please stop in to the ASA office if you have any questions on sales tax collection.